Dracula vampira

 Dracula vampira is an epiphytic orchid species, endemic to Ecuador.

 Description

 The orchid has large distinctive flowers; the sepals are rounded with the top corner pulled into a thin tail, which may extend up to 11 cm in length.
 Although green in colour, the sepals are covered by numerous blackish purple veins and the tails are almost completely black.
 The large sepals dwarf the petals and lip of the flower, which are white in colour and marked with purple and pinkish veins respectively.
 Dracula vampira is a large epiphyte, meaning that it does not grow in soil, it has many stems; the erect leaves are between 15 and 28 cm long.
 The generic name of this species - Dracula means little dragon, refers to the flower resembling a hooded vampire.

+Taxonomy

+Dracula vampira was scientifically described and named Masdevallia vampira by Carlyle A. Luer in 1978.
+Later the same year he moved it to the new genus, Dracula, which he also named.

 Distribution

 Dracula vampira is endemic to Ecuador in South America being found only on the slopes of Mount Pichincha.
 It is found between 1900 and 2200 metres above sea level, where it is fairly locally abundant.